-2. Frisco Self Warming Bolster Round Cat Bed – Best Value
+3. Frisco Self Warming Bolster Round Cat Bed

-The best cat bed for the money is the Frisco Self Warming Bolster Round Cat Bed.
-For starters, this bed comes in three different colors: gray, cream, and brown.
+Frisco Self Warming Bolster Round Cat Bed comes in three different colors: gray, cream, and brown.
 You can choose the color that best matches the decor in your home.
 It’s made out of faux fur and polyester to help warm your pet without the need for plugs and wires.
 The material used to make this bed is machine-washable as well so it’s easy to clean.

 The bed itself measures 12” x 9” and it’s large enough for most cats to fit in comfortably.
 It’s also rounded to fit your cat’s body better when he’s curled up while sleeping.
 The only downside is that it’s not covered, so cats that prefer more secluded sleeping places may not use it.